dream-num/Luckysheet/docs/guide/sheet.md

 ------------
 ### index
-- type：Number
+- type：String
-- default：0
+- default：""
-- usage：Worksheet index, starting from 0
+- usage：The worksheet index is used as a unique key value, and a random string is automatically assigned when a worksheet is added.
+Note that `index` is not the order of worksheets, and is distinguished from `order`.

 ------------
 ### status